Shalini-Majumdar/MLXperiment_with_Apple_Silicon/Finetuning_TinyLlama/README.md

 ## Results: PyTorch vs MLX

-After running both fine-tuning scripts and the comparison, the following results were obtained:
+After running both fine-tuning scripts and the comparison on a Mac Mini device, the following results were obtained:

 ```
 +-------------------+-----------+---------+